 Helen Shaw’s widowed mother is awarded the Superworker Award for her charity work and becomes a local celebrity.
 But from the moment Mum wins the award, nothing seems to go right for Helen.
 Her life changes for the worse, both at home and at school, not least of which is because she becomes “the girl who suffers from being compared to Mum”.

 First, being Superworker means increased workloads on Mrs Shaw, which leave her constantly overworked, exhausted, and having no time for other things, such as household chores or devoting time to Helen.
 Also, Helen finds herself constantly lumbered with the things her mother hasn’t time for (chores, housework, errands, meal preparation, shopping, favours etc), or can’t do because she has been called away to some other task.
 This begins to interfere with schoolwork, social life, friends, and even makes Helen frequently late for school.
 Mum takes it for granted that Helen will help out all the time, and never stops think that Helen has other commitments or may not be able to help.
 For example, she tries to force Helen to miss a rehearsal to help her out, although Helen is playing the lead.
 As a result, the teacher kicks Helen out of the production (and Helen arrives home too late to help her mother in any case).

-Helen is also feeling neglected because her mother is scarcely home, and even when she is, she has no time for Helen.
+Helen is also feeling neglected and lonely because her mother is scarcely home, and even when she is, she has no time for Helen.
 Helen had begun to feel this way even before charity-busy Mum became Superworker, but following Superworker it becomes a whole lot worse.
 Mum is frequently overtired, still encumbered with heavy workloads that she expects Helen to help out with, and dashing out yet again to help someone else.
 Worse, a lot of the work comes from people who take advantage of Mum’s kindness and never refusing anyone’s request (in other words, unable to say “no”).

 Finances also suffer because Mum is becoming over-generous.
 But she does nothing to curb her over-generosity, although she is keeps saying that she is terribly short of money and she must know the reason for it.
 Sometimes Helen even goes hungry because Mum is too busy to remember to replenish the larder and doesn’t leave money for it.